 Chartlin is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Chartlin family lived in Alwington, Devon.
 The name is taken from the town of Cartland in this area.

 Early Origins of the Chartlin family

 Much further to the north in Scotland, Cartland is a small village in the parish of Lanark.

 Important Dates for the Chartlin family

-This web page shows only a small excerpt of our Chartlin research.Another 132 words (9 lines of text) covering the years 189 and 1898 are included under the topic Early Chartlin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chartlin research.
+More information is included under the topic Early Chartlin History in all our PDF Extended History products and printed products wherever possible.

 Chartlin Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Cartland, Cartlan, Cartlane, Chartland, Chartlane, Chartlan, Chartlin, Cartlin, Cartle and many more.

 Early Notables of the Chartlin family (pre 1700)

 More information is included under the topic Early Chartlin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Chartlin family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Chartlin or a variant listed above: Nathaniel Cartland and Philip Cartland both of whom were recorded as having arrived in Lynn, Massachusetts in 1638; as well as other settlers who established themselves along the eastern coast of the United States and in Canada during the 18th and 19th centuries..